walkerdick2/Helpdesk/README.md

 # Helpdesk
-A Helpdesk Client and Server Written in VB.net
+A Helpdesk Client and Server.